boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

   ```
 ### Init method

- Once your widget is initialized through the init method, the update method will be called for widget updates such as data updates and resizing.
+ Once your widget is initialized through the init method, the update method will be called for widget updation like data update, widget resizing etc.

 ### Update method

- Once your widget is initialized through the init method, the update method will be called for widget updates such as data updates and widget resizing.
+ Once your widget is initialized through the init method, update method will called for widget updation like data update, widget resizing etc.

- The update method will be triggered for the following operations.
-Therefore, we perform these operations based on the update type (resize, refresh) by invoking the respective API of the widget.
+ The update method will be triggered for the below operations, so here we are performing the operations based on the update type(resize, refresh) by invoking the respective API of the widget.

    1) Resize